zloirock/core-js/README.md

 ```

 ## Missing polyfills[⬆](#index)
-- ES `BigInt` can't be polyfilled since it requires changes in the behavior of operators, you could find more info [here](https://github.com/zloirock/core-js/issues/381).
+- ES `BigInt` can't be polyfilled since it requires changes in the behavior of operators, you can find more info [here](https://github.com/zloirock/core-js/issues/381).
 You could try to use [`JSBI`](https://github.com/GoogleChromeLabs/jsbi).
-- ES `Proxy` can't be polyfilled, you can try to use [`proxy-polyfill`](https://github.com/GoogleChrome/proxy-polyfill) which provides a very little subset of features.
+- ES `Proxy` can't be polyfilled, you can try to use [`proxy-polyfill`](https://github.com/GoogleChrome/proxy-polyfill) which provides a very small subset of features.
 - ES `String#normalize` is not a very useful feature, but this polyfill will be very large.
 If you need it, you can use [unorm](https://github.com/walling/unorm/).
 - ECMA-402 `Intl` is missed because of the size.
 You can use [those polyfills](https://formatjs.io/docs/polyfills).
 - `window.fetch` is not a cross-platform feature, in some environments, it makes no sense.
 For this reason, I don't think it should be in `core-js`.
 Looking at a large number of requests it *might be*  added in the future.
 Now you can use, for example, [this polyfill](https://github.com/github/fetch).